AnthonySteele/MvcRouteTester/README.md

     public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod, string controller, string action) public static void HasApiRoute(HttpConfiguration config, string url, HttpMethod httpMethod, IDictionary<string, string> expectedProps)

 Test that an api route matching the url exists, and that the controller can respond to the specified Http method and meets expectations.
-The expectations can be given in different ways.
+The expectations can be given in different ways - as an anon-typed object, as an IDictionary of names and values, or to just check the controller and action method names.

     public static void NoApiRoute(HttpConfiguration config, string url)

-Test that an Api route for the url does not exist. this means that it either does not match any pattern in the route table, or it does match a route table entry, but a matching controller cannot be found.
+Test that an Api route for the url does not exist.
+This means that it either does not match any pattern in the route table, or it does match a route table entry, but a matching controller cannot be found.

     public static void ApiRouteMatches(HttpConfiguration config, string url)